php-fig/fig-standards/bylaws/004-psr-amendments.md

         implementations or adoptions would remain compliant with the revised PSR.
     </dd>
-    <dt><strong>Trivial Change</strong></dt>
+    <dt><strong>Errata</strong></dt>
     <dd>
-        A Non-Conflicting Change made to address spelling, notices of a superceding PSR, bugs in source code examples, and other such minimal changes as may be determined by PHP-FIG to be in compliance with this bylaw.
+        Any Non-Conflicting Change made to address errors such as spelling, grammar, punctuation, bugs in source code, syntax errors, coding style corrections and other such minimal changes as may be determined by PHP-FIG to be in compliance with this bylaw.
     </dd>
 </dl>